IFS Officer – How to Become Indian Foreign Service Officer?

 What After Becoming an IFS Officer?
 (IFS Training)

 The career of an IFS officer is unlike any other civil service.
-Two-thirds of the IFS career is spent abroad and only one-third of the IFS career is spent at the headquarters of the Ministry of External Affairs.
+Two-thirds of the IFS career is spent abroad and only one-third of the IFS officer’s career is spent at the headquarters of the Ministry of External Affairs in New Delhi.

-- After clearing all three stages i.e. Prelims, Mains, and Personality Test, the selected candidates have to go through the IFS training.
-The training starts at the Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussoorie for three months.
+• After clearing all three stages i.e. Prelims, Mains, and Personality Test, the selected candidates have to go through the IFS training if they are allotted the foreign service based on their rank.
+The training starts at the Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussoorie and continues for three months.
 Here the candidates will be designed as officer trainees.

-- After this, the IFS officer trainee gets involved with the Division of the Ministry of External Affairs for six months as on-the-job training.
+• After this, the IFS officer trainee gets involved with the Division of the Ministry of External Affairs for six months for on-the-job training.
 Here the IFS probationer is assigned a Compulsory Foreign Language.

 What to Study to Become an IFS Officer?

 Those who aspire to become an Indian Foreign Service officer need to have in-depth knowledge of the subjects covered in the UPSC Syllabus.
 UPSC CSE is one of the toughest government exams in the country and the preparation has to be rock-solid to crack this exam.
-Below we will mention the subjects that are a must when preparing for the IFS exam.
+Below we mention the subjects that you will have to study when preparing for the IFS exam.

-- History & Indian Culture – Here, the candidates need to have a solid grasp of modern, ancient, medieval, and Indian History.
-They need to prepare with the best books to cover the UPSC History Syllabus.
+• History & Indian Culture – Here, the candidates need to have a solid grasp of modern, ancient, medieval, and Indian History.
+They need to prepare using the best books to cover the UPSC History Syllabus.

-- Geography – Candidates need to have in-depth knowledge of the physical, Indian, and world geography.
-Topics such as sustainable development goals, national parks and wildlife sanctuaries, environment conventions and summits, etc must be prepared carefully to score well in this subject.
+• Geography – Candidates need to have in-depth knowledge of physical, Indian, and world geography.
+Topics such as sustainable development goals, national parks and wildlife sanctuaries, environment conventions and summits, climate change and natural disasters, etc. must be prepared carefully to score well in this subject.

-- Science & Technology – Preparing Science & Tech can be done with the help of NCERTs, Daily Newspapers, and the ISRO website.
+• Science & Technology – Preparing Science & Tech can be done with the help of NCERTs, Daily Newspapers, and the ISRO website.
+Candidates must be aware of the latest developments in science and technology, especially those with an Indian connection.

 What are the Mandatory Subjects to Become an IFS Officer?

 To become an IFS officer, candidates need to know the subjects mentioned in the UPSC Syllabus.
-The Commission has set a certain syllabus for both Prelims and Mains exams.
 Below we will be covering the required subjects for both Prelims and Mains.

 Subjects Required for IFS Prelims (General Studies-1)